 Talking About Skin Lightening, Safely: A Guyanese-Designed Community Conversations Toolkit

-New health toolkit led by Guyanese experts tackles unsafe skin lightening, aiming to protect public health and inspire safer practices.
+Guyanese-born doctors launch a toolkit to raise awareness on unsafe skin lightening and empower communities with safer, healthier choices.

-For decades, cosmetic products have contained harmful ingredients such as hydroquinone and mercury.
-Today, health risks including rashes, facial swelling, permanent discoloration, kidney damage, and harm to the nervous and immune systems are well documented.
+For decades, cosmetic products contained hydroquinone and mercury.
+Today, health risks including rashes, facial swelling, permanent discoloration, and damage to the nervous and immune systems have been well documented as adverse effects.
+The new toolkit equips trusted community leaders—faith leaders, educators, and health professionals—with strategies, resources, and discussion guides to lead culturally respectful conversations that inform and protect.

-The toolkit equips trusted community leaders—faith leaders, educators, women’s groups, and healthcare providers—with strategies, resources, and culturally relevant discussion guides to lead conversations that protect health while celebrating the natural beauty of Guyanese skin tones.
+“I’ve seen the preventable harm tied to mercury- and hydroquinone-containing ‘lightening’ products.
+OTC hydroquinone is not recognized by the FDA as safe and effective, and mercury has no place in cosmetics.
+Our duty is to make that plain and give communities practical steps to prevent harm—this toolkit translates policy into everyday prevention,” said Denise Johnson, MD, former Acting Secretary of Health and Physician General of Pennsylvania,

-“As a daughter of Guyana, I have seen firsthand the harmful pressures surrounding skin tone and the preventable dangers of unsafe products,” said Dr. Donna Oti, Founder and CEO of Communication and Culture, LLC.
-“This toolkit empowers our communities to choose health and embrace beauty in every shade.”
+Skin lightening is a billion-dollar industry that reaches far beyond communities of color.
+Many consumers—across races and ages—use “lightening” or “brightening” products to address age spots, melasma, acne marks, and other hyperpigmentation concerns.
+The toolkit underscores safety for all users and the importance of culturally competent education.

 +1 256-270-9155